Student actors wear beige jackets and holding toilet rolls as binoculars

 Ensemble Performance

-In small companies, collaborate to create and perform a piece of theatre as an ensemble.
+In small companies, collaborate to create and perform your own original piece of performance as an ensemble.
+Explore choral working, physical theatre and other approaches.

-You’ll take on advanced body-based training and learn about technical theatre, directing, writing and creating drama.
-You will also develop scenography skills and engage with design thinking as a creative skill.
+In your second year you’ll take on advanced body-based training and learn about technical theatre, directing, writing and creating drama on stage.
+You will also develop scenography skills and engage with design thinking, adapting the stage to the story.
 Alongside this, you’ll create and present a solo performance of your own making, influenced by a range of styles like scripted monologue and stand-up comedy.

-Working in a company, you’ll create and put on a public production focusing on the relationship between a show and its audience.
-You’ll also create original material and build a professional portfolio by studying advanced performance techniques.
-Looking into different theatre companies, production houses and theatre festivals, we’ll explore together what they’re doing, how they work, and how they stay strong and active.
+Working as part of a theatre company, you’ll create and put on a public production focusing on the relationship between a show and its audience.
+You’ll also create original material and develop your professional portfolio of skills by studying advanced performance techniques.
+Looking into different theatre companies, production houses and theatre festivals, we’ll explore what they’re doing, how they work, and how they keep their work exciting and relevant.

 Modules

-Working within a company, you’ll create a public production with a director, exploring immersive and participatory theatre forms.
+Working within a company, you’ll develop, rehearse and perform a public production with a director, exploring immersive and participatory theatre forms and collaborating with other specialists.

 Theatre Futures

-Explore the work of significant contemporary theatre companies, production houses and festivals and how their work remains resilient.
+Explore the work of significant contemporary theatre companies, producers and festivals.

 You can choose to take an optional placement year after your second year on a three-year programme, or after your third year if you’re studying for a degree with an Integrated Foundation Year.